kennytram/kennytram/README.md

 - 🎓 I have a **Bachelor's degree in Computer Science**

-- 🔭 I’m currently working on an onboarding automation project that works with **Google Tables**
+- 🔭 I’m currently working on an **onboarding automation** project that works with several Google APIs and others.

 - 🌱 I’m currently reading **Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin.**